aarij-h/XRay_DeepLearning/README.md

 This repository focuses on a medical image classification project aimed at diagnosing conditions based on chest X-rays.
 Using advanced deep learning techniques, we implemented a DenseNet121 model, along with federated learning approaches, to train and evaluate performance on a large-scale medical dataset.
 For detailed insights and results, refer to the project report included in this repository.

 Dataset Used:
-The dataset used in this research was sourced from a well-known repository of medical imaging studies.
+The dataset used in this research was sourced from a well-known repository of medical imaging studies (CheXpert).
 Due to its large size and complexity, it provides a robust platform for evaluating the capabilities of modern deep learning techniques in healthcare.

 # Required Environment